-List of mount and rider combinations qualified to compete in a Field Master’s Chase through the approval by an MSA Board Member.
+This list is current as of April 6, 2023.
+It consists of rider and mount combinations qualified to compete in a Field Master’s Chase in Maryland.
 If a mount/rider combo does not appear on this list, it does not mean they do not qualify for Field Master’s Chase races.
-Please see the general conditions below for additional ways to qualify.

 Junior Field Master’s Chase Qualification Card: Juniors who wish to enter a Junior Field Master’s Chase must qualify.
 Where required by an individual race meet’s Conditions:

 (a) Foxhunting Qualification.
 During the 12 months prior to their first entry of the season, any rider who wishes to enter a Junior Field Master’s Chase may first hunt the entry at least four times for at least 1.5 hours each time.
 A qualification card issued by MSA must then be signed by the current Master of Foxhounds or Field Secretary of each recognized or unrecognized hunt with whom the entry hunts.* Riders may download the MSA qualification card from the MSA web site, or request a copy from the MSA Secretary.